 An FBC test may be requested as a routine blood test to find out about your general health.
 It may also be used to help with diagnosis and monitoring of different conditions and treatments.
-For example, an FBC can be used:
+An FBC can be used to:

-- to investigate deficiencies such as vitamin B12 or folate deficiency or iron deficiency anaemia
+- investigate deficiencies such as vitamin B12 or folate deficiency or iron deficiency anaemia

-- to monitor the response to some types of medication or radiation treatment
+- monitor the response to some types of medication or radiation treatment

 You do not need to do anything before having this test.

 Interpreting blood test results is not always easy and is best done in consultation with your healthcare team.
-They will know what is normal for you and how these results tie in with your clinical picture.
-Often, if there is a mild abnormality, all that may be needed is to repeat the test in a month or two's time as many changes can be temporary and return to normal.
+They will know what is normal for you and how these results tie in with your overall health.
+If there is a mild abnormality, all that may be needed is to repeat the test in a month or two, because many changes can be temporary and return to normal.

-On its own, an FBC cannot usually provide a definitive diagnosis of a condition, but it can provide important "clues" about possible problems with your health, such as:
+On its own, FBC test results cannot usually provide a definitive diagnosis of a condition, but they can provide important clues about possible problems with your health.

-- High haemoglobin – which may be caused by an underlying lung disease or problems with the bone marrow.
+- High haemoglobin may be caused by an underlying lung disease or problems with your bone marrow.

-- A low white blood cell count – which may be genetic and of no significance, but could also be caused by problems with your bone marrow, or a viral infection.
+- A low white blood cell count may be genetic and of no significance, but could also be caused by problems with your bone marrow, or a viral infection.

-- A high white blood cell count – which is usually suggestive of an infection somewhere in your body however rarely can be a sign of more serious illness.
+- A high white blood cell count is usually suggestive of an infection somewhere in your body; however, rarely it can be a sign of more serious illness.

-- A low platelet count – which may be caused by a viral infection or an autoimmune condition (where the immune system attacks healthy tissue)
+- A low platelet count may be caused by a viral infection or an autoimmune condition (where your immune system attacks healthy tissue).

-- A high platelet count – which may be caused by inflammatory conditions, infection or a problem with the bone marrow.
+- A high platelet count may be caused by inflammatory conditions, infection or a problem with your bone marrow.